 Here are what to see, the best beaches and what to do in the evening in Saranda, Albania.

 Waterfront of Saranda

 It is the heart of the city, the street that welcomes at every hour hundreds of tourists belonging to the various targets: young people, couples, families.
-Everyone can stroll and relax along this road that, on one side skirts the sea, on the other, touches the most impressive accommodation facilities of the city.
+Everyone can stroll and relax along this road that, on one side, skirts the sea, on the other, touches the most impressive accommodation facilities of the city.
 Characteristic and suggestive, on the seafront, is the small harbor dedicated to pleasure boats.
 Moreover, especially in high season, in the evening, it comes alive with kiosks and music, where you can dance outdoors, having a drink.

-The ancient Jewish synagogue is located right in the center of the city and represents one of the oldest settlements of this community in the Mediterranean.
-Its construction dates back to the 5th century A. D. when it is attested that the city preached the Jewish religion.
+The ancient Jewish synagogue is located right in the center of the city and represents one of the oldest settlements in the Mediterranean.
+Its construction dates back to the 5th century A. D. When it is attested, the city preached the Jewish religion.
 In the following century, however, it was first transformed into a basilica and then subject to looting by the Slavic invasions.
 A violent earthquake destroyed it.

-4. 40 Saints Monastery
+Monastery of 40 Saints

 Despite the many beaches the city can boast of, this is recommended because it is one of the few, perhaps the only one, to be considered the quietest, without music, perfect especially for those seeking relaxation.
-It is located 10 km from the city, along the road to Ksamil and is so-called because from the beach you can admire the remains of the monastery of St. George a Deme.
+It is located 10 km from the city, along the road to Ksamil, and is so-called because from the beach you can admire the remains of the monastery of St. George a Deme.

 It is another seaside resort on the southern Albanian coast very famous for its heavenly waters.
 It is located about fifteen kilometers south of the city, towards the border with Greece, and is located within the Brutinto National Park.
 In addition to its white sandy beaches of fine gravel, very famous is also the archipelago of the islands of Ksamil, consisting of four uninhabited islets, reachable by boat, for a dip in the crystal clear sea.

 Butrint National Park

 The park is an archaeological and natural area, just a few kilometers from the Greek border.
 Its main attraction is, in fact, the remains of the ancient city, now connected to the coast by the Strait of Vivari, a lake that during the high tide pours its waters into the sea.
 This lake is also navigable by boat and allows access to the castle of Ali Pasha, at the mouth of the canal.

 The blue eye

 Gjirokastra’s historical center is a Unesco World Heritage Site.
 Once you arrive in the city, after a little more than an hour’s journey through the mountains, you can visit the castle, which offers a panoramic view of the famous slate roofs, which contribute to define the town as the city of stone.
 A short visit to the bazaar is also a must.